redhat-italy/rht-summit2019-saga/readme.md

 ./test-saga-failed.sh
 ```

-1 ticket will be created (payload in file ticket/tickets.json).
+2 tickets will be created.

-1 insurance will be created (payload in file insurance/insurances.json).
+2 insurances will be created.

 This is the final state inside the microservices databases at the end of the 2 sagas: